-The Growth Fund and the Income Fund, in which the Fund invests, seeks to invest consistent with social-witness principles established by the General Assembly of the Presbyterian Church (U.S.A.) (the "Presbyterian Principles"), as reflected in Guidelines put forth by the Committee on Mission Responsibility Through Investing.
+The Growth Fund and the Income Fund, in which the Fund invests, seeks to invest consistent with the Presbyterian Principles.
 The Fund seeks to avoid investing in companies involved in tobacco, alcohol and gambling, along with for-profit prisons, and some companies related to weapons production, antipersonnel land mines, handguns and assault weapons.
 In addition, at times a company involved in serious human rights violations may also be screened out of the Fund.
 The Fund may also screen companies when deemed appropriate to implement the Presbyterian Principles.